 Do you know what to do if your body, undercarriage, or exhaust is damaged?

 Carbon footprint is one of the buzzwords at the moment, and we are all trying to do our bit to lessen our impact on our environment – and if you haven’t thought about it, please do – a little is better than nothing.
-Any exhaust problems should be taken seriously and fixed as soon as possible, not just for your health, but everyone else’s as well.
+Exhaust problems should be taken seriously and fixed as soon as possible, indeed this is not just for your health, but everyone else’s as well.

-Your undercarriage should also be examined for leaks, and if you find any, fix them on the spot, cosmetic damage to side skirts and bumpers can be repaired in your own time and preference.
+Examen the underside of your car for damage.
+If you find any, fix them on the spot, cosmetic damage to side skirts and bumpers can be repaired in your own time and preference.

 Let’s take a quick detour and have a glance at where you will find the worst roads in America.

 What are the Worst Places for Pothole Damage

 I mentioned before that a large percentage of roads in the US are in need of attention, and it is not on the cards that this is going to improve soon, or drastically.
 So, do you stay in one of the states, or cities with the worst roads in the country?

 43% of U.S. roads are in poor or mediocre condition, costing drivers more than $130 billion a year in repair and maintenance.

 The question is: What city’s roads have the most prickly potholes, b, b, bloody bumps, and “Hell not Again! hazards?
 Below are 3 cities with difficult road surfaces: